falcosecurity/driverkit/docs/builder.md

 can also support collecting the new builders kernel versions and header package URLs.
 This will make sure that the latest drivers for the new builder are automatically built by [test-infra](https://github.com/falcosecurity/test-infra).
 If required, add a feature request for support for the new builder on the kernel-crawler repository.

-Note: be sure that the crawler you wants to add is interesting for the community as a whole.
+> **NOTE**: be sure that the crawler you are going to add is interesting for the community as a whole.
-For example, an archlinux crawler doesn't make much sense, because Arch is a rolling release and we should not support
-any past Arch kernel for Falco.